 The first day we arrived in Banff, our new home and the oldest national park in Canada, deer were having lunch just in front of our apartment door.
 We lived right by the forest and saw deer walking around daily.

-When visiting Banff National Park in the autumn, we often see herds of female elk lounging around eating grass while the male is walking around them anxiously and loudly.
+When visiting Banff National Park in the autumn, we often see herds of female elk lounging around eating grass while the males walk around them anxiously and loudly.
 Elks tend to be particularly dangerous during this time.

 This used to be a common occurrence in front of our apartment when we lived in Banff: